leandromoh/NullPropagationVisitor/README.md

 # NullPropagationVisitor

-[Expression tree](https://docs.microsoft.com/dotnet/csharp/programming-guide/concepts/expression-trees/) is an amazing feature of C#, however it is only support a [limited subset of C# features](https://github.com/dotnet/csharplang/discussions/158).
+[Expression tree](https://docs.microsoft.com/dotnet/csharp/programming-guide/concepts/expression-trees/) is an amazing feature of C#, however it only supports a [limited subset of C# features](https://github.com/dotnet/csharplang/discussions/158).
 While there is no native support to null propagation operator `a?.b`, this library can do the job as an [expression visitor](https://stackoverflow.com/questions/41432852/why-would-i-want-to-use-an-expressionvisitor).
 Just call `Visit` method of the visitor and you are done!